 You can use Facebook Live or Instagram Live to answer questions on the spot or use Instagram Stories for a more curated experience.
 According to Instagram, one-third of the most-viewed Stories come from business accounts, so this presents an easy opportunity to reach more patients.
 Simply use the “Questions” sticker on your Instagram stories to collect questions from your followers.
 You can invite your followers to ask you anything or set a specific holiday theme.
 The sticker collects the questions, and you can later decide which ones to answer.
 This way you only answer the most relevant questions.

-The end of the year can be a reflective time, and people are more likely to be thinking about improving their health habits.
+The holidays and the end of the year can be a reflective time, and people are more likely to be thinking about improving their health habits.
 According to a poll by Branded, 25 percent of consumers said they would make a New Years’ resolution in 2019.

 As a trusted source and invested party in your patients’ health, invite your patients to share their resolutions with you via social media or even an email campaign.
 Start the conversation by sharing your own resolutions.
 If possible, use patient feedback to develop blog posts or videos containing tips aimed at helping patients keep their resolutions.